Perfect Draft Series: Drafting 11th in a 12-Team PPR League

 Ware is currently sitting as the 13th-highest ranked RB this season and presents good value if he can hold on to the starting job in Kansas City.
 The next two available RBs other than Ware at pick 4.02 are Montgomery and Joe Mixon, who are both projected to put up fewer points, with roles in their prospective offenses that aren’t as clear as Ware’s at this time.
 Team 12 selected two RBs on the turn in front of me, Marshawn Lynch and Christian McCaffrey, while only two of the other 10 teams selected a RB that round.
 With so many picks before I select again on the 5-6 turn, chances are many of the RBs I want and are a great value after the fourth round, will not be there for me on my subsequent pick.

 Since all the TEs I’d consider in this round are no longer on the board and my roster already has two RBs, my focus turns to the best available WR.
-According to the Draft Analyzer, Emmanuel Sanders leads the pack with a projected 226 PPR points and a VBD of 34.
+According to the Draft Hero, Emmanuel Sanders leads the pack with a projected 226 PPR points and a VBD of 34.
 The other WRs recommended in the top-5 this round were Pierre Garcon (VBD 32) and Willie Snead (VBD 26), guys I do like, just not in the fifth round.

 Depending on the way that Team 12 drafts, there’s a chance I could take Garcon as my sixth-rounder, but I’m pleased with Sanders here due to his projected value, plus the potential for increased targets in 2017.

-This round presents my first really difficult decision, as the Draft Analyzer suggests that my optimal team contains Jimmy Graham as my sixth-round selection.
+This round presents my first really difficult decision, as the Draft Hero suggests that my optimal team contains Jimmy Graham as my sixth-round selection.
 Graham ended last season as TE4 with 189.3 PPR points and is projected for a very similar output in 2017.
 His VBD is a solid 36, and he makes sense as my pick here.

 However, as a general rule, I personally don’t like taking TEs this early in the draft.
 Unless I spring for one of the top tier guys, my process is usually to wait on the position and either grab a TE with upside a bit later, or even punt at TE in favor of streaming a few players throughout the season.
 Since I’m sitting with the second pick in this sixth round, it behooves me to look ahead in an attempt to foreshadow what the draft board will look like by the time it gets back to me at 7.11.
 Since only four TEs have been selected thus far, there’s the distinct possibility that up to seven TEs will be taken before my next pick.
-In checking out the possible guys that’ll be there for me on the 7-8 turn, (TEs like Coby Fleener and Hunter Henry), I eventually decide to take the Draft Analyzer’s advice and grab Graham here, assuring myself solid points from the TE position this season.
+In checking out the possible guys that’ll be there for me on the 7-8 turn, (TEs like Coby Fleener and Hunter Henry), I eventually decide to take the Draft Hero’s advice and grab Graham here, assuring myself solid points from the TE position this season.

 In round seven, I usually look to procure either my QB1 or a really good value at RB or WR, depending on how my last few rounds have panned out.
-Luckily for me, the Draft Analyzer recommends Theo Riddick as my top option, which syncs well with my own personal feelings here.
+Luckily for me, the Draft Hero recommends Theo Riddick as my top option, which syncs well with my own personal feelings here.
 As the TE8 averaging 16.2 PPR points per game last season, Riddick is one of my favorite RBs in this format.
 Despite potentially losing some carries to a healthy Ameer Abdullah, Riddick should still be heavily involved in the Lions passing game in 2017.
-The other four players on the top recommended bar in Draft Analyzer are all QBs, which is still a need for my roster, however I am choosing to forgo a QB this round, since there will still be a plethora of value QBs left on the board for me in just two picks.
+The other four players on the top recommended bar in Draft Hero are all QBs, which is still a need for my roster, however I am choosing to forgo a QB this round, since there will still be a plethora of value QBs left on the board for me in just two picks.
 I also see that Team 12 drafted Matt Ryan in round six, making his odds of selecting a QB before my next pick pretty slim.

 Sometimes as a drafter you need to go rogue and follow your gut, and round eight is my time to do so.
-The Draft Analyzer has all five of its suggested players as QBs, but I’m deciding to roll the dice on there still being value at QB a bit later in the draft.
+The Draft Hero has all five of its suggested players as QBs, but I’m deciding to roll the dice on there still being value at QB a bit later in the draft.
 In scanning the other 11 teams, I see that six have already chosen a QB and gamble on the fact that most won’t draft a backup before I get to select again on the 9-10 turn.
 Instead I focus on gaining depth at RB, since injury at that position is a huge factor and can make or break your fantasy season.
 Frank Gore is the Benjamin Button of RBs, or even Peter Pan-like if you will.
 Despite being in his 30’s, Gore has finished in the top-15 in PPR fantasy points in each of the last two seasons, and remains the workhorse in Indianapolis.

 - All Premium Content